 Elephant Mud Bath

 Routine is important and at 11 am they return from the bush and drink another two bottles of milk.
 After this, the fun starts and they go for a mud bath.
-The anticipation of the mud bath as they trumpet their joy and delight a sliding down the slippery mud bank is the best part of the day.
+The anticipation of the mud bath as they trumpet their joy and delight when sliding down the slippery mud bank is the best part of the day.
 The wild elephants want their mud bath too and they enviously look at the orphans and slowly make their way close and eventually take it over.
 Their size is enough to intimidate the little orphans but sometimes they give them a gentle nudge and the babies scramble up the mud bath skidding and sliding back into the mud in their haste.
 The wild elephants like the orphans.
 They can go for a bath any time of the day but prefer to go at 11 am when the orphans bath.

-Known as the “elephant whisperer” Benjamin the head keeper tells us the orphans communicate with the wild elephants and let them know it is safe and OK here with the humans.
+Known as the “Elephant Whisperer” Benjamin the head keeper tells us the orphans communicate with the wild elephants and let them know it’s safe and OK here with the humans.
 After working with the elephants for over 13 years, he is a wealth of information and knows all the elephants by name and they respond to his gentle commands.
-We cannot praise the dedicated keepers enough for all their hard work working with the elephants 24 hours a day.
+We can’t praise the dedicated keepers enough for all their hard work and spending 24 hours a day with the elephants.

 After their mud bath, the orphans spend the rest of the afternoon back in the bush with their keepers until late afternoon.
 They drink another two milk bottles each and then put to bed in the stables grouped together according to size and cuddle up with each other and sleep through the night.